aas-core-works/aas-package3-csharp/README.md

 The library is thoroughly tested and meant to be used in production.

-Both NET Standard 2.1 and NET 5 are supported.
+NET Standard 2.0, NET Standard 2.1 and NET 5 are supported.

 ## Documentation